bigmms/chen_tits21/README.md

 in [IEEE TITS](https://ieeexplore.ieee.org/document/9357944).

-## Introduction
+## Abstract
-We propose a deep trident decomposition network with a large-scale sun glare image dataset for glare removal from single images.
+Deep convolutional neural networks have achieved state-of-the-art performance for the removal of atmospheric obscuration.
+However, most relevant studies have focused on eliminating the effects of atmospheric obscuration but not on the glare in images caused by reflected sunlight.
+On the basis of a glare image formation model, we propose a deep trident decomposition network with a large-scale sun glare image dataset for glare removal from single images.
 Specifically, the proposed network is designed and implemented with a trident decomposition module for decomposing an input glare image into occlusion, foreground, and coarse glare-free images by exploring background features from spatial locations.
 Moreover, a residual refinement module is adopted to refine the coarse glare-free image into fine glare-free image by learning the residuals from features of multiscale receptive field.
+The experimental results indicated that the proposed network significantly outperforms state-of-the-art atmospheric obscuration removal networks on the built dataset.

 ## Requirements